sandialabs/dr_robot/README.md

 **Use Case**: Quickly gather as many public facing servers that a target may possess.
 By querying DNS resources we can quickly develop a large list of possible targets that you can run further analysis on.

 **Note**: Dr. ROBOT is not just a one trick pony.
-You can customize these tools to gather as much information as you would like them too.
-Strong customization allows for many possible options.
+You can easily customize the tools that are used gather information, so that you can enjoy the benefits of using latest and greatest along with your battle tested favorites.

 **Install and Run**